Master Care Ethics and Policy

 What constitutes good care?
 Reflecting on care

 Healthcare in the Netherlands and Belgium is under pressure.
 Growing technological possibilities, a more pronounced demand, further professionalisation of healthcare professions, austerity measures, market principles and changes in healthcare systems: these are just some of the factors that require reflection.
 Care providers often do not get the appreciation they deserve.
 Patients do not feel heard.
 There is a public debate on whether our healthcare system provides good care.
 These are serious issues that need to be seriously examined.

-The one-year Master Care Ethics and Policy makes students familiar with the concept of Healthcare Ethics and with reflection on different care domains from a care-ethical perspective.
-We develop a vision of care through research of care itself, because the patient's own perspective and that of the professional healthcare provider are essential to care ethics.
+The one-year Master Care Ethics and Policy makes students familiar with the concept of Healthcare Ethics and it allows them to reflect on the different domains of care from a care-ethical perspective.
+We develop a vision of care by researching care itself, because the patient's own perspective and that of the professional healthcare provider are essential to care ethics.
 Care always takes place within a relationship.

 Lecturers, grounded in practice

-The lecturers of the Master’s programme have close ties with care institutions.
+The lecturers of the master’s programme have close ties with care institutions.
 Through education and research and through advisory councils and ethical committees they are closely involved in the processes and developments in healthcare institutions.
 Together they form the department of Care and Wellbeing.
-An overview of the can be found elsewhere.
+An overview of the members of the Care Ethics research group can be found elsewhere.

 For a short desciption of the courses, you can have a look at the Course Catalogue.
 In the first semester of the academic year one course from the master's programme will be offered in English.
 International students can follow this semester with the Erasmus exchange programme, including four courses from the master’s programme in Humanistic Studies.